About the team

 Biography

-Vicki Harman is a Reader in Sociology in the Department of Sociology, University of Surrey.
+Vicki Harman is a Professor in Sociology in the Department of Politics, University of Reading.
 She has conducted extensive research into food practices and food consumption, particularly within family life.
 Much of her research has focused on social identities and social inequalities such as gender, social class and ethnicity, and how these intersect to shape food practices.
 In addition to this, she has recently been part of a project which ran art workshops in women’s refuges.
 Vicki is looking forward to the creative and visual strand of the ‘Doing Porridge’ project.
 She is particularly excited about the art workshops and working with Koestler Trust to facilitate an art exhibition on taste, food and eating in prisons.

 Professor Jon Garland